ufcg-lsd/saps-engine/docs/scheduler-install.md

 # Install and Configure Scheduler

-## Specifications
-  In order to install and configure Scheduler, it is necessary to consider which type of scenario this component will be deployed.
-In our current implementation, we have:

-  - **Virtual Machine (recommended specs)**
-    - 1vCPU;
-    - 2GB RAM;
-    - 10GB Disk.

 ## Dependencies
 Once raised, VM must have installed PostgreSQL in order to maintain a Catalog working.
 To install and configure it, follow the steps shown below.